Transverse Abdominis Training

 You can try the same transverse abdominis exercise in a standing twist.
 With feet parallel or slightly turned out, turn your pelvis, and your ribcage and your head.
 Pull your belly in and see if you can deepen your twist gradually.

-Once you get used to keeping your transverse abdominis engaged in the standing twist, work at lengthening your sacrum and thoracic spine to give them "feel".
+Once you get used to keeping your transverse abdominis engaged in the standing twist, work at lengthening your sacrum, lumbar and thoracic spine to give them "feel".
 Use the feel, which is generated by activated muscles, to deepen your twist.

-The basic movement is the same, it's the focus, what you focus on "feeling" or "sensing" that changes.
+The basic movement is the same.
+What changes is what you focus on "feeling" or "sensing".

-On all fours you can try the same action, drawing your belly in so that your lumbar spine flattens.
+On all fours you can try the same action, using your transverse abdominis to draw your belly in so that your lumbar spine flattens.

 Once you can do this comfortably, try lifting your knees after a full contraction.